What kind of experience will my child have at Bloom?

 Where are you located?

-Our beautiful space is located at 48 Front Street - the second floor of a historical building in charming downtown Berea.
-We have multiple areas with flexible arrangements where children can create, learn, play, and collaborate with friends.
+Our beautiful space is located at 23855 Detroit Road in Westlake - on the beautiful and welcoming Unity Spiritual Center campus.
+We have multiple appealing areas both indoors and outside where children can create, learn, play, and collaborate with friends.

-This location is centrally located to many cities in the Cleveland area, and is readily accessible from I-71, I-480 and the Turnpike.
+This location is centrally located to many cities in the Cleveland area, and is readily accessible from I-90.

 Stay up-to-date by liking and following Bloom on these channels: